Persistent Software Combining: Preliminaries

 Failed threads can be recovered by the system in an asynchronous way.
-A {\em recoverable} (or {\em persistent}) implementation provides, for each thread and for each supported operation $op$, an associated \emph{recovery function}.
-Upon recovery, $op$'s recovery function is invoked by the system for each thread that was executing an instance of $op$ at the time the system crashed.
-The recovery function for a thread $p$ is invoked with the same arguments as the instance of $op$ that $p$ was executing at crash time.
-The role of the recovery function is to complete the execution of $op$ and return $p$'s response.
-The system may crash again during the execution of a recovery function.
-We say that a thread {\em completes} the execution of an operation $op$ if it returns a response for $op$.
-The execution interval of $op$ starts with the invocation of $op$ and continues until the thread executing $op$ completes $op$'s execution.
+A {\em recoverable} (or {\em persistent}) implementation provides, for each thread and for each supported operation $\mathit{op}$, an associated \emph{recovery function}.
+Upon recovery, $\mathit{op}$'s recovery function is invoked by the system for each thread that was executing an instance of $\mathit{op}$ at the time the system crashed.
+If a crash occurs while the recovery function of $\mathit{op}$ is executed, the recovery function of $\mathit{op}$ is re-invoked.

-We employ a standard notion of linearizability~\cite{HW90} for concurrent executions {\em in which no crash occurs}.
-An execution is {\em durably linearizable}, if the effects of all operations that have completed before a crash are reflected in the object's state upon recovery (see~\cite{IMS16} for a formal definition). \emph{Detectability}~\cite{FriedmanQueue18} ensures that it is possible to determine, upon recovery, whether an operation took effect, and its response value, if it did. {\em Detectable recoverability} ensures durable linearizability and detectability.
+An execution is {\em durably linearizable}, if the effects of all operations that have completed before a system crash are reflected in the object's state upon recovery (see~\cite{IMS16} for a formal definition). \emph{Detectability}~\cite{AttiyaBH-PODC2018,FriedmanQueue18,LG21} ensures that it is possible to determine, upon recovery, whether an operation took effect, and its response value, if it did. {\em Detectable recoverability} ensures durable linearizability and detectability.